-Any future development within High Point Crossing will connect and utilize the City's wastewater systems and continue to meet the adopted LOS standards.
+Any future development on the High Point Crossing site will connect and utilize the City's wastewater systems and continue to meet the adopted LOS standards.
 Section 3 of this report examines development impacts to wastewater facilities.

 GOAL 2: Solid Waste